TheLastProject/SimplePresenter/README.txt

 == Changelog ==

-= 1.4.1 =
+= 1.4.2 =
-* Fix - JavaScript typo causing iframes to cause a JavaScript error
+* Fix - Make Twitter embeds behave by putting every extra slide in their own iframe